falon3/Team15Alpha/README.md

 ####Project Deliverables
 Project Part 4 - Submission date: Nov 6, 2015

-## Addressing Feedback From Part 3:
+## Addressing Feedback From Part 4:
-  1. All feedback was positive (GREAT!)
+  1. Create JUnit Tests for UI
+  2. Implement exception handling as much as possible.

+  3. Implement more use cases

 ## Relevant To Part 4 Of Our Project
 Part 4 requirements: